chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 $$
 \begin{equation}
-  \label{eq: frame_dragging_angular_velocity}
   \frac{d\phi}{dt} = 0, \quad \frac{d\phi}{dt} = - \frac{2g_{t\phi}}{g_{\phi \phi}} = \frac{a}{2 + a^2}
 \end{equation}
 $$

 The second solution is just a photon which moves along with the rotation of the black hole.
 The other solution is a photon which is instantaneously at rest in the BL coordinates.
 This is to say that at this boundary where $g_{tt} = 0$ no particles can move against the rotation of the black hole.
 This is also true for the region below this boundary, which is called the *ergosphere*.

+So this surface where $g_{tt} = 0$ seems special, in that here photons can be instantaneously at rest in the BL coordinates.
+It is therefore interesting to find out how this surface looks.
 For $g_{tt}$ to be zero, we need $\Sigma = 2r$, meaning

 $$
 \begin{align*}